-Rohwedder got back to work, and in 1927 he came up with a way to slice and wrap the bread in one process.
-The first machine was sold to friend and baker Frank Bench, who installed it in 1928 at the Chillicothe Baking Company in Chillicothe, Missouri.
+Rohwedder got back to work.
+In 1927, he came up with a device that sliced and wrapped the bread in one process.
+The first machine was sold to friend and baker Frank Bench.
+Bench installed it in 1928 at the Chillicothe Baking Company in Chillicothe, Missouri.

-The pop-up toaster, invented in Britain in 1919 was just becoming popular in the U.S. so Americans were very interested in buying pre-sliced bread where the thin, even slices would fit easily into the new toaster.
+The pop-up toaster, invented in Britain in 1919 was just becoming popular in the U.S. Americans were very interested in buying pre-sliced bread where the thin, even slices would fit easily into the new toaster.

-Unfortunately Rohwedder ran into trouble.
+Unfortunately, Rohwedder ran into trouble.
 His machine was so popular that his manufacturing plant couldn’t keep up with demand.
 As a result, other manufacturers began to encroach on sales.
 Then as the Great Depression settled in, Rohwedder was forced to sell the factory and his patents.

-However, there was so much public outcry the government removed the ban, noting that the War Production Board had been informed that there was plenty of waxed paper to supply the country for several years forward.
+However, there was so much public outcry the government removed the ban.
+The War Production Board had been informed that there was plenty of waxed paper to supply the country for several years forward.

 Today as much as 80 percent of all bread is sold sliced.

 For another story on bread, click on Wonder Bread: The Most Famous White Bread.

 Ida Rosenthal emigrated from Russia in the early 1900s and supported her family as a dressmaker.
 As she responded to the marketplace, she and a... »